frappe/manual_erpnext_com/manual_erpnext_com/www/contents/introduction/concepts-and-terms.md

 #### Unit of Measure (UOM)

 How quantity is measured for an Item.
-For example (Kg, No, Pair, Packet) etc.
+E.g., Kg, No., Pair, Packet, etc.

 > Stock > Setup > UOM